 c.
 Confirmation of All Acts of the Board of Directors, Management and All Committees d.
-Election of the Members of the Board of Directors and qualified.
-Please refer to the list of nominees under Item 5.
-"Directors and Executive Officers - Nominee Directors" for details.
+Election of the Members of the Board of Directors e.
+Appointment of the External Auditor

 All acts, transactions and resolutions of the Board of Directors, Management and all Committees done in the ordinary course of business during the year 2022 including, among others, the approval of loans/credit transactions, investments, Bank products and services, and transactions with the Bank's DOSRI and other related parties, will be presented for confirmation of the stockholders.